cran/FuzzyResampling/README.md

     -   *OneSampleCTest* - estimation of the p-value of the one-sample test for the mean (see (Lubiano et al. 2016)),
+    -   *TwoSampleCTest* - estimation of the p-value of the two-sample test for the mean (see (Lubiano et al. 2016)),
     -   *SEResamplingMean* - estimation of the standard error or the mean-squared error for the mean (see (Grzegorzewski and Romaniuk 2021b)).